Introducing the Wing V21 Analysis

 The result is Wing’s “V21 analysis”.
 It includes only technology companies financed by one of a select group of the industry’s top venture firms.
 It is no secret that most startups fail, and that returns for the median venture firm often lag the S&P 500.
 The V21 data set represents more of the quality and less of the clutter.
 It captures the details of 5,600 financings at 2,785 companies invested in by one of 21 elite venture firms across 8 years.

 The shift is happening primarily because all the investors involved believe it to be in their interests.
 Major venture firms (like those in our V21 sample) see an opportunity to manage vastly more capital and invest it with less risk, improving their General Partner economics in the process.
 Seed investors see an opportunity to expand their role in a company’s life-cycle and claim a larger share of future gains.
-The two groups of investors have built a largely symbiotic relationship, and the sunny economic environment since 2009 has helped both parties achieve their goals.
-The expanded role that we’ve observed for seed capital, and the later-stage nature of the modern Series A, are both reflections of investors redefining these financings to fit their evolved strategies.
+The two groups of investors have built a symbiotic relationship, and the sunny economic environment since 2009 has helped both parties achieve their goals.

 The Gravity of Capital

-At Wing we call these large, multi-stage, multi-strategy, multi-geography firms “aircraft carriers”, a reflection of their massive scale and desire to support the efforts of several independent strategies from a common platform.
+The top venture firms used to be focused on early-stage companies based in the US.
+Over time many of them added initiatives in growth equity and international markets, often at significant scale.
+At Wing we call these large, multi-stage, multi-strategy, multi-geography firms “aircraft carriers”, a reflection of their massive size and desire to pursue several independent strategies from a common platform.
 We define an aircraft carrier firm in the following way:

-- Pursues multiple distinct strategies (i.e. venture capital and growth equity) and / or multiple geographies (i.e. US and China)
+- Pursues multiple distinct strategies and / or multiple geographies

-Except for a handful of firms that have consciously chosen to stay dedicated to their early stage craft (Benchmark being a prime example), the V21 today are all either fully operational aircraft carriers, or feverishly trying to become one.
+Except for a handful of firms that have consciously chosen to stay dedicated to their early stage craft, the V21 today are all either fully operational aircraft carriers, or feverishly trying to become one.
 Capital has gravity, and it exerts an inexorable later-stage pull on investment strategy.
 Larger investments in more mature companies have to play a more prominent role for an aircraft carrier to deploy its rapidly scaling assets under management (AUM).
 Time-intensive early-stage projects become harder to justify.

 Adoption is Everything

-The fish out of water, methodologically speaking, was early stage enterprise technology.
-Once the heart of these firms, this practice found itself somewhat out of step with its booming brethren in consumer and growth.
-Even though business buying behavior is far more predictable than that of consumers, pre-market-adoption investment decisions became difficult in partnerships populated by metrics-driven consumer and growth investors.
-Additionally, given the rapid rise in AUM, it became increasingly difficult to justify spending senior partner time on small but time-intensive early stage investments.
-Enterprise investors in these firms adopted the metrics-driven methodology of their colleagues, and more and more enterprise companies looking for classic Series A startup capital were told to come back when they had 10 customers or $1M in annual recurring revenue.
+The fish out of water, methodologically speaking, has been early stage enterprise technology.
+Even though business buying behavior is far more predictable than that of consumers, pre-market-adoption investment decisions have become difficult in large partnerships filled with consumer and growth investors.
+Enterprise investors in these firms have increasingly adopted the methodology of their colleagues, and more and more enterprise companies looking for classic Series A startup capital are now told to come back when they have 10 customers or $1M in annual recurring revenue.

 Series A is Now a Brand